 While physical exfoliants can help remove dead cells on the skin’s surface, harsh scrubbing due to mechanical exfoliation can lead to micro-tears and inflammation.

-Chemical exfoliants, like Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs), may produce less skin irritation and can target dirt and grime deep inside your pores - There are many benefits to using hyaluronic acid serums.
+Chemical exfoliants, like Alpha Hydroxy Acids (AHAs) and Beta Hydroxy Acids (BHAs), may produce less skin irritation and can target dirt and grime deep inside your pores.
+Consider adding one to your routine 2-3 times a week after you wash your face with a gentle milky cleanser.

 Sign Up, Nerd Out